Consolidation Agent

 Equity method pickup - IAS 28 associates and joint ventures For investments classified as associates (significant influence per IAS 28.5-9 + ASC 323-10-15-6) or joint ventures (joint control per IFRS 11.7 + ASC 323-30), apply equity method pickup of share of net income/loss with adjustments for unrealised intra-group profit and harmonisation to group accounting policies?
 Rules Engine Auditor

-Deterministic share computation from ownership percentage; IAS 28.40-43 + ASC 323-10-35 require accounting policy harmonisation and proportionate elimination of unrealised profit on transactions with associate; impairment indicators per IAS 28.40 + ASC 323-10-35-32 require human assessment when triggered
+Deterministic share computation from the ownership percentage.
+IAS 28.40-43 and ASC 323-10-35 require accounting-policy harmonisation and proportionate elimination of unrealised profit on transactions with the associate, and impairment indicators under IAS 28.40 and ASC 323-10-35-32 require human assessment when triggered.

 Decision Record